AllanLitLam/AllanLitLam/README.md

 # Allan Lam

 I am a researcher and analyst with a doctorate in Experimental Psychology and a specialization in Computational Social Science.
-My background encompasses user experience research, legal research, and academic research, providing me with a unique perspective on gathering, analyzing, and applying data to solve complex problems.
-Whether I'm designing experiments, conducting user studies, or modeling complex datasets, I bring a rigorous, data-driven approach to understanding human behavior and decision-making.
-My passion for storytelling, honed through my interest in movies, informs my ability to communicate research findings in a compelling and accessible way to diverse audiences.
-I am adept at collaborating with cross-functional teams, managing projects effectively, and translating research insights into actionable recommendations.
+I leverage expertise in experimental design, data analysis, and research methodologies to investigate complex questions and generate actionable insights.
+My background spans computational social science research, user experience research in the toy industry, and legal research, allowing me to approach challenges from multiple perspectives.
+I excel at translating research findings into compelling narratives for diverse audiences, from academic peers to cross-functional product teams.
+My interest in storytelling informs my ability to connect with individuals on an emotional level, enriching my analytical work with a human-centered focus.
 ---

 ## Summary